 Dividing up money and belongings when you separate

-The two biggest financial decisions you’re likely to make when you separate are what to do with your home and how to divide up any pensions - if you have them.
+Two of the biggest decisions you’re likely to make are what to do with your home and how to divide up any pensions - if you have them.

 Try to give yourselves time before making a decision.
 It’s a lot easier to reach an agreement if you and your ex-partner are ready to talk.